brm444/brm444.github.io/_posts/2020-06-07-2-different-schools-but-the-same-song-kc-and-qmgs.md

 ---
 layout: post
 author:
-title: '2 different schools but the same song: KC and QMGS'
+title: '2 different schools but the same song: KC, Lagos and QMGS, Walsall'
 comments: true
 discussion_id: 2020-03-15-how
 ---